spawaskar-cora/cora-docs/docs/getting-started/conventions.md

 # Conventions

+This section explains several conventions used in CoRA and this documentation.

 !!! question "How can I add a new or missing convention symbol to CoRA?"

     You can request new or missing convention symbol to be added to CoRA if the one you are looking for is not present